Hidden Service Engagement Issues

-If you are a client and own a critical relationship with an IT supplier, have you ever been blindsided and found your colleagues were deeply unhappy with the performance of that provider during a software implementation project?
+If you are a client and own a critical relationship with an agency, consulting firm, or IT supplier (“Strategic Partner”), have you ever been blindsided and found your colleagues were deeply unhappy with the performance of that provider during a key project?

-If you work at an IT provider, have you ever been blindsided after a implementation project and lost the client, where you had no idea that the relationship was in peril?
+If you work at strategic partner, have you ever been blindsided after an engagement and lost the client, where you had no idea that the relationship was in peril?

-Business relationships in the IT sphere are complex, with unseen issues lurking beneath the surface, threatening to escalate and jeopardize the partnership.
-Uncovering hidden issues is one of the key outcomes that business relationship managers (at both clients and IT suppliers) utilize a supplier survey process for.
+Business relationships in the high-value services sphere are complex, with unseen issues lurking beneath the surface, threatening to escalate and jeopardize the partnership.
+Uncovering hidden issues is one of the key outcomes that business relationship managers (at both clients and strategic partner) utilize a relationship survey process for.

 The Need for Open Communication and Feedback

 Why is this necessary?
-During a software implementation, in the day-to-day working relationship between the client and IT provider, people can be hesitant to let the other party know that performance is sub-optimal.
+During a services project, in the day-to-day working relationship between the client and strategic partner, people can be hesitant to let the other party know that performance is sub-optimal.
 After all, they have to continue to work with their counterparts and feel that bringing up negative feedback could cause a frictional and unpleasant working environment.
-And unfortunately, hints and subtle feedback may be overlooked by the tech supplier.
+And unfortunately, hints and subtle feedback may be overlooked by the strategic partner.

 The Role of Surveys in Uncovering Hidden Issues

-A formal process that uses a survey to ask for feedback during (and after) a software implementation project can often help uncover these issues.
+A formal process that uses a survey to ask for feedback during (and after) a services project can often help uncover these issues.
 Providing ratings and comments gives participants a channel to communicate in a less threatening way around what is not going well and needs adjustment.

 To get appropriate feedback, you must ensure that respondents trust that their feedback will be appropriately handled, without recrimination, and meaningful action plans will be put in place to fix the issues they raise.
-Therefore, implementing surveys as part of your ongoing IT supplier relationship management strategy is crucial.
+Therefore, implementing surveys as part of your ongoing B2B relationship management strategy is crucial.

 Building Trust Through Action